Genocs/genocs-library-docs/content/en/library/distributed-tracing/index.md

 > **Open Tracing migration to Open Telemetry**
 >
-> We are committed to move forward from former Open Tracing to the [Open Telemetry](https://opentelemetry.io/)
+> We have removed are Open Tracing and are complaint to the [Open Telemetry](https://opentelemetry.io/)
+> Library.
+We are in the process of upgrade naming convention of our library to Open Telemetry.
+Please stay tuned for the updates.
 >

 ## Dependencies